 - Most gardeners prefer to allow their crapes to grow into a more natural form, and very little pruning is ever needed.
 Limbs that cross and growing branches that are too long or too crowded can be pruned out to maintain a desirable shape.
 Cut the unwanted branch back to a branch that has at least 1/3, but preferably 1/2 or more, the diameter of the one you are cutting.
 This is called a thinning cut.
 If you merely lop off a branch anywhere (a heading cut), the plant will respond with numerous weak and unsightly shoots just below the cut.
 Pruning all the way back to a branch at least 1/3 the diameter allows the remaining branch to grow normally.

-Either way you prune your crape myrtle trees and shrubs, you will still be awarded with flowers.
+Either way, you prune your crape myrtle trees and shrubs, you will still be awarded with flowers.
 Some varieties of crape myrtle will produce a second or even third flush of red, pink, or white flowers if the spent flower heads are cut off soon after they have finished blooming.
-The crape myrtle black diamond stay small so they do not need much pruning.
+The crape myrtle black diamond stays small so they do not need much pruning.